2018 Strategic Plan – Inspire learners to be responsible, confident and successful!

-The Board of Education recently adopted their Strategic Plan after undertaking a stakeholder driven Strategic Planning Process using Mr. Perry Soldwedel from the Consortium for Educational Change (CEC) as facilitator.
+The Board of Education adopted their Strategic Plan after undertaking a stakeholder driven Strategic Planning Process using Mr. Perry Soldwedel from the Consortium for Educational Change (CEC) as facilitator.
 This process ran from April through early June 2018 before being formally adopted in July 2018.
 The Strategic Planning Team developed our Mission, Vision, Core Values and Strategic Goals.
 Action Plans for the Strategic Goals will be developed during the 2018-19 school year.
 If you have questions regarding this process please contact Dr. Kris Monn, Superintendent of Schools.

 Minooka CCSD 201 Mission Statement – Inspire learners to be responsible, confident and successful.

 Personal success and well-being will be evidenced when learners are: